In the USA order online by clicking Loreto Publications

 AMERICAN MATHEW CAREY DOWAY BIBLE

-browning and spotting to text; some leaves have fraying at margins, sometime
+to text; some leaves have fraying at margins, sometime slightly affecting text.

-soiled.
-Title page mounted and remargined with loss
+Pastedowns and EP’s soiled.
+Title page mounted and remargined with loss of letters “ct”

 FIRST AMERICAN SEPARATE NEW TESTAMENT